anowacki/SeisModels.jl/README.md

 parameterisations and models are acceptable for inclusion.
 Contributions are welcome.

-Built in models are ak135, PREM, iasp91, and Weber et al. (Science, 2011)'s model of the moon.
+Built in models are [listed in the documentation](https://anowacki.github.io/SeisModels.jl/dev/inbuilt_models/).

 ## How to install